abhishekkushwahaa/AttendX/README.md

 ## Features

-- **Biometric Attendance**: Employees can mark their attendance using Biometric.
+- **Biometric**: Employees can verify their identity using Biometric.
 - **Face Recognition**: Employees can mark their attendance using Face Recognition.
 - **Employee Panel**: Employees can view their attendance history.